izikeros/blog/content/posts/posts/2019-08-23-cli-toolbelt-for-datascience.md

     ├── xab
     └── xac
 ```
-To achieve this create parts directory and modify the prefix to `parts/x`:
+To achieve this create a parts directory and modify the prefix to `parts/x`:
 ```sh
 split l/3 data.csv parts/x
 ```

-Skipping header row can be done with tail
+Skipping the header row can be done with the tail
 ```sh
 tail -n +2 file.txt
 ```
-This syntax with usage of `+` sign might require explanation.
-Here is excerpt from the man page:
+This syntax with the usage of `+` sign might require explanation.
+Here is an excerpt from the man page:
 > -n N means output the last N lines, instead of the last 10; or use +N to output lines starting with the Nth.

-The usage of `+` sign can be considered as inverting the argument and telling tail to print everything but the first x-1 lines.
+The usage of `+` sign can be considered as inverting the argument and telling the tail to print everything but the first x-1 lines.
 Note that `tail -n +1` would print the whole file, `tail -n +2` everything but the first line, etc.

 the alternative solution involves `sed`:
 ```sh